linkedin/DuaLip/docs/index.rst

 Copyright 2021 LinkedIn Corporation All Rights Reserved.
 Licensed under the BSD 2-Clause License (the "License").
 See License in the project root for license information.

-Contributions
+Contributing
 ------------------
-If you would like to contribute to this project, please review the instructions :ref:`here <contributions>`.
+If you would like to contribute to this project, please review the instructions :ref:`here <contribution>`.

 Bug reports and support
 -----------------------